Spotlight on the Perez family of Father & Son farm in Jasper, Florida, and Kayle Farm in Lee, Florida

 “What I respect about them is that the father makes all the decisions, but they work just as hard, side by side with one another.
 They are very good farmers and just very good people.
 They help out in the community.
 They are very conscientious.
 I feel fortunate not only to work with the, but also to call them friends of ours,” says Tomlinson.

 “When consumers see the Florida grown emblem, they snatch it up right away, because they know where it’s coming from.
-They know that what goes into them is all natural products and they are hormone-free.
 We also have antibiotic-free raised chickens for those who are even more health conscious.
 We have these healthy choices available here in Florida, grown by farmers like the Perezs’,” says Tomlinson.